poveteen/CS-460-Project/README.md

 ### 4. DeepSpeech

 Also built on TensorFlow, DeepSpeech is a speech-to-text engine built by Mozilla.
 Mycroft and Mozilla are working in collaboration to make this engine better every day.
-I have [document](https://docs.google.com/document/d/1fbVyQC9dOY7ez9vVJb386isMwrKn9MkPNhKklMvT9gs/edit?usp=sharing) that lists the resources one might find useful to learn and use DeepSpeech.
+I have a [document](https://docs.google.com/document/d/1fbVyQC9dOY7ez9vVJb386isMwrKn9MkPNhKklMvT9gs/edit?usp=sharing) that lists the resources one might find useful to learn and use DeepSpeech.

 ## Support or Contact